kvignesh1420/gnn_collapse/README.md

     DEGREE_RANDOM_NORMAL = "degree_random_normal"
 ```

+## Models

+We primarily focus on the `GraphConv` model due to it's simplicity and similarity with a wide variety of message passing approaches.
+We customize the source code of `class GraphConv(MessagePassing)` (available [here](https://pytorch-geometric.readthedocs.io/en/latest/_modules/torch_geometric/nn/conv/graph_conv.html#GraphConv)) to control whether the `lin_root` weight matrix ($W_1$ in the paper) is applied or not.

+To add new models, one key point to consider is the naming convention of the weight matrices in various layers.
+For instance, the [GCNConv](https://pytorch-geometric.readthedocs.io/en/latest/_modules/torch_geometric/nn/conv/gcn_conv.html#GCNConv) layer has a single `lin` property that corresponds to the weight matrix.
+To handle such scenarios, it is best to modify the weight variable allocation in the `track_train_graphs_final_nc(...)` method (in the `gnn_collapse.train.online.OnlineRunner()` class).

+Finally, to register a new model, please add an entry in the `gnn_collapse.models.GNN_factory` dictionary.
+This will facilitate model name validation and custom behaviours (such as the weight matrix selection, mentioned above) during training/inference.

+_NOTE: The code for `gnn_collapse.models.graphconv.GraphConvModel()` can be used as a reference to add new models._

 ## Experiments

 We employ a config based design to run and hash the experiments.
 The `configs` folder contains the `final` folder to maintain the set of experiments that have been presented in the paper.
 The `experimental` folder is a placeholder for new contributions.
 A config file is a JSON formatted file which is passed to the python script for parsing.
 The config determines the runtime parameters of the experiment and is hashed for uniqueness.